ladas-larry/react-native-responsive-image/README.md

 ##Todo

-- Universal for iPhone and iPad (like [https://github.com/GertjanReynaert/react-native-universal](https://github.com/GertjanReynaert/react-native-universal)
+- Universal for iPhone and iPad - like [https://github.com/GertjanReynaert/react-native-universal](https://github.com/GertjanReynaert/react-native-universal)

 - Suggestions and issues are always welcome!!